Why Is Premarital Sex a Sin?

 Notice that the Church teaches us that marriage is a covenant.
 Some people say that “marriage is just a piece of paper.”
 My friend, if marriage were just a piece of paper, nobody in his right mind should get married!

 But no, marriage is more than just a contract.
 It’s a covenant.
 In a contract, two people agree on something external to themselves: the sale of a house, a position at a company, acquiring an academic degree, etc. But in a covenant the agreement is the spouses themselves!
 They promise and give to each other nothing less than themselves in body and soul.
 It is an irrevocable promise.
 There is no turning back.
-The conjugal relations are meant to truthfully expresses this inner meaning of the marriage covenant.
+The conjugal relations within marriage are meant to truthfully expresses this inner meaning of the marriage covenant.
 This meaning is expressed vocally by the groom and the bride through their wedding vows and is consummated irrevocably by the truthful language of their bodies by means of their conjugal relations.

 Finally, the Church teaches us that the Sacrament of Marriage is meant to signify the love-union between Christ and His Church.
 The marriage between Christ and His Church is the real deal.
 Our marriages are called to be living reflections of that supernatural marriage.
 This is the sacramental sign of marriage: the unity between the spouses, including their conjugal unions, ought to make present in the Church and in the world the unity between Christ and His Church!
 How awesome!
 Am I going to trample on this beautiful plan of God for human sexuality and marriage with my own ways of living my sexual life?

 When people (especially Catholics who ought to know better) engage in extramarital sexual relations, they unwittingly are telling God: “Ok God, you have your plan for my sexuality.
 But you see, I have my own plan which is different from yours.
 Sure, my sexuality and my entire person were designed by you, not by me.
 But you know what, I just like to have it my way.”